 In the 1920s, a fire ravaged Gowanda and left only a pile of rubble where its grand Opera House once stood.
 The community was devastated, but a local businessman was waiting in the wings to construct its next great movie playhouse.

-The full article is available in the Fall 2011 Issue.
+The full content is available in the Fall 2011 Issue.

 The experiences of Eugene Hegedüs, who came to this region as a refugee after the 1956 Hungarian Revolution, shed light on the history of the local Piarist Fathers, the Calasanctius School and the Frank Lloyd Wright-designed Graycliff estate.